Living

 Machine-washable

-I lead a team of expert testers in the search to find the world's best mattress protectors.
-Together, we represent a wide range of ages and sleep styles and we live right across the country in warm, cool, and temperate climates.
-We test mattress protectors for at least 30 nights in our own homes before we write our reviews.
+Our team of expert testers represent a wide range of ages and sleep styles, and live right across the country in warm, cool, and temperate climates.
+Together, we test mattress protectors for at least 30 nights in our own homes before we write our reviews.
 This should give an accurate indication of long-term performance.
 To learn more about how we test at Homes & Gardens, consult our expert guide.

 We assess each mattress protector against the same criteria: comfort; noise levels; waterproofing; thermoregulation; and ease of care.
 To assess comfort, we layer the mattress protector beneath our fitted sheets and lie on the bed to consider how it feels: whether there are any uncomfortable ridges or slippery sections.
 To assess noise levels, we move around the mattress, listening for the tell-tale squeaks of a synthetic waterproof lining.
 To assess waterproofing, we pour a cup of water on the mattress protector to see whether it seeps through the fabric or settles on top.